Jump to section

 Changing workplace culture so LGBTQ+ employees feel safe

-Creating a workplace culture where queer employees feel safe to come out isn’t about a singular policy prescription or day of awareness.
+Creating a workplace culture where queer and trans employees feel safe to come out isn’t about a singular policy prescription or day of awareness.
 Each company's culture is unique.
 There’s no one-size-fits-all approach.

 It’s a process that requires adaptation, feedback from employees, and letting LGBTQ+ employees lead.
 Here are some ways to get started: